Here is the list of our best turkey injection marinade recipes! We understand the struggle and we’re here to help.

 Ofargo Marinade Injector

-The Ofargo Marinade Injector is a classic style syringe.
+The Ofargo Marinade Injector is a classic-style syringe.
 The marinade is sucked up through the needle and then pushed back into the meat.
-The needle on this model is large enough that it shouldn't clog.
+The needle on this model is large enough that it shouldn’t clog.
 Still, make sure that your marinade is near water-thin.
 It is an inexpensive unit that you can purchase for around $10.
 It is dishwasher safe and durable enough to last for several years.
-The volume on this injector is small, but it will handle most jobs for a single family.
+The volume of this injector is small, but it will handle most jobs for a single-family.